Cary Kolat: Early life

 Kolat was born in Rices Landing, Pennsylvania.
-He began wrestling at age five and by age seven, he had won his first national championship, an AAU age-group competition in Lincoln, Nebraska.
-As a young child, Kolat held up the Iowa wrestler Dan Gable as an inspiration.
-Kolat competed successfully in high school and international tournaments, finishing his career at Jefferson-Morgan High School with an undefeated (137-0) record and four Pennsylvania state titles.
-He also won a Cadet world silver medal at 55kg in 1989.
+He began wrestling at age five, and by age seven, he had won his first national championship, an AAU age-group competition in Lincoln, Nebraska.
+As a young child, Kolat revered Iowa wrestler Dan Gable as an inspiration.
+Kolat competed successfully in high school and international tournaments, finishing his career at Jefferson-Morgan High School with an undefeated 137–0 record and four PIAA class AA state championships.
+He also won a Cadet World gold medal in freestyle wrestling at 55 kg in 1989.
 During this time he was named Outstanding Wrestler four times at state meets, an honor no one else had achieved even twice.
 His achievements led to him being profiled in Sports Illustrated in April 1992.

 Collegiate career

-In 1993, Kolat began his collegiate career at Pennsylvania State University, where he went 22-5 as a freshman and advanced to the NCAA title bout before falling to T. J. Jaworksy from University of North Carolina.
+In 1993, Kolat began his collegiate career at Pennsylvania State University, where he went 22–5 as a freshman and advanced to the NCAA title bout before falling to T. J. Jaworsky from University of North Carolina.
 The following year, Kolat earned All-America honors for the second straight season and at 134 pounds was named Big Ten Wrestler of the Year.
-He ended his sophomore season 39-1.
+He ended his sophomore season 39–1.

-After two years at Penn State, Kolat transferred to Lock Haven University of Pennsylvania where he won his first national championship in 1996, and ended the year 25-1.
-Kolat picked up his first undefeated season in 1996–97 going 25-0 at 142 pounds leading to his second straight national title.
+After two years at Penn State, Kolat transferred to Lock Haven University of Pennsylvania where he won his first national championship in 1996, and ended the year 25–1.
+Kolat picked up his first undefeated season in 1996–97 going 25–0 at 142 pounds leading to his second straight national title.
 During his attendance at Lock Haven, Kolat was a two-time PSAC champion (1996–97) and an Eastern Wrestling League champion in 1996–97 as well as being named the Most Outstanding Wrestler at the Eastern Wrestling League Championships in both his junior and senior seasons.
-He ended his college wrestling career with an impressive .941 winning percentage (111-7) and 53 career falls.
+He ended his college wrestling career with an impressive .941 winning percentage (111–7) and 53 career falls.